sirin-koca/NAVATAR-Helper/README.md

 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue)](https://www.python.org/)

-NAVATAR-Helper is an AI-driven chatbot developed to assist with health-related NEET (Not in Education, Employment, or Training) queries.
+NAVATAR-Helper is an AI-driven RAG-based AI Chatbot, developed to assist with health-related NEET (Not in Education, Employment, or Training) queries.
 It leverages the **Retrieval-Augmented Generation (RAG)** framework to provide accurate, bilingual answers in **Norwegian** and **English** based on verified sources, while minimizing hallucinations.

 ## Overview